Scientology and law: 2023 — Leah Remini v. Scientology

+Civil lawsuits filed by Scientology

+Policy

 Critics state that the ultimate aim of Scientology lawsuits is to destroy church opponents by forcing them into bankruptcy or submission, using its resources to pursue frivolous lawsuits at considerable cost to defendants.
 In doing so, they draw particular attention to certain controversial statements made by Scientology founder, L. Ron Hubbard, in the 1950s and 1960s.

 In 1994, Scientology attorney Helena Kobrin was fined $17,775 for filing a frivolous lawsuit.
 U.S. District Court Judge Leonie Brinkema cited a frequently quoted statement of L. Ron Hubbard on the subject in the case of Religious Technology Center vs. The Washington Post, on November 28, 1995:

 The purpose of the suit is to harass and discourage rather than win.
 The law can be used very easily to harass, and enough harassment on somebody who is simply on the thin edge anyway, well knowing that he is not authorized, will generally be sufficient to cause professional decease.
 If possible, of course, ruin him utterly.